cleavetv/unity-framework/Readme.md

 The Framework executes based around several simple principals:

  - A single object in your Unity scenes contains the "Framework" component attached to it.
 This object must exist in every scene.
- - A component is implemented with the name <YourScene>SceneView.
+ - A component is implemented with the name `<YourScene>SceneView`.
 For example:  a GameSceneView component is expected when initializing a scene named Game.
  - Your SceneView component is derived from the CleaveFramework.Scene.SceneView object.
  - Objects are instantiated in your derived SceneView::Initialize() implementation through the exposed SceneObjects instance of SceneObjectsData.